jcaip/jcaip.github.io/_posts/2019-04-04-Building-Q.md

 If we add together $1 + -2 = (0, 1) + (2, 0)$, we get a new vector, $(2, 1)$,  whose equivalence class is the same as the integer result ($-1$).
 Since addition over $\mathbb{Z}$ is defined as vector addition, adding the vector representations of integers yields a vector representation of the sum.

 We can see also that the pair returned by the subtracting $3-2 = (0, 3) - (1,3) =(0+3, 1+3) = (3,4)$ is in the same equivalence class, and therefore is the same color.

+One thing to note here is that addition and subtraction works as expected regardless of the pair we choose to represent the equivalence class.

 So now we've solved the problem described at the start of this as $\forall m, n \in \mathbb{Z}. \exists r \in \mathbb{Z} : r = m -n $ and now have a well-defined subtraction.